Representation Learning for Event-based Visuomotor Policies: Event-based Reinforcement Learning

 \section{Event-based Reinforcement Learning}

-Through the use of the eVAE, we can learn task-agnostic representations of event sequences.
-The next problem we wish to tackle is the idea of using event cameras for navigation/planning purposes.
-While a straightforward approach would be to learn perception features together with actions, this would not scale well to event bytestreams.
-As event cameras return data at a very high rate, relying on slow rewards, for instance, to learn features in an end-to-end manner would be a disadvantage.
-Recent research has identified that decoupling perception and policy networks and using intermediate representations enables faster training, higher performance and generalization ability \cite{Zhoueaaw6661}.
-We adapt this approach to event cameras, and propose using the eVAE representations in a reactive navigation framework to validate their effectiveness in perception-action loops.
+Next, we focus on using event-based representations for navigation/planning purposes.
+While a straightforward approach would be to learn perceptual features together with actions, this would not scale well to event streams.
+As event cameras return data at a very high rate, relying on slow, sparse rewards to learn features in an end-to-end manner would be a disadvantage.
+Recent research has identified that generally, decoupling perception and policy networks and using intermediate representations enables faster training, higher performance and generalization ability \cite{Zhoueaaw6661}.
+We adapt this approach to event cameras, and propose using the eVAE representations in a reactive navigation framework.
 We define our task as collision avoidance for a quadrotor drone: where in simulation, the drone is expected to navigate from a start region to a goal region through an obstacle course, while avoiding collisions with any obstacle.
-In order to safely navigate in this way, the drone needs to be aware of the state of the environment $s$, given which the drone is expected to select an optimal action $a^*$.
 Regardless of global positions of the drone or the obstacle(s), the drone should move in a particular direction that allows it to continue in collision-free areas, and repeat this behavior till the drone reaches its goal state.
 Hence, navigation and obstacle avoidance constitute a sequential decision making problem, which we address through reinforcement learning.